 Frequently Asked Questions (FAQ)

-As a business, there are different types of channels you can choose to partner with.
-Channel partners include retailer, reseller, affiliate, channel value-added reseller, service delivery, technology alliance partners, and others.
-The nature of business, its size, and other factors affect the choice of partner.
+Channel partners include retailers, resellers, affiliates, channel value-added resellers, service delivery, technology alliance partners, and others.
+The nature of the business, its size, and other factors affect the choice of partner.

-The working principle of each channel partner is different, but they maintain the same pattern.
 The whole idea of working with a channel partner in the first place is to increase sales and market exposure.
 In return for the leads generated by the partners, the business will pay the partner.
-The type of channel partner will determine how the partner gets paid.

-Channel partners are companies, or individuals in some cases, who partner with businesses for the sole purpose of helping the business sell their product or services.
+Channel partners are companies, or individuals in some cases, who partner with businesses for the sole purpose of helping the business sell its product or services.

-What a company uses to optimize its partner network is its channel partner strategy.
+A partner strategy is what a company uses to optimize its partner network.
 Every business has a slightly different channel partner strategy.
 But eventually, every strategy is revenue-focused.